annoying-dev/interview-coach/README.md

 # Observations 👀
 - There is a stark contrast when coaching women vs men
-- People don't have as much time as they think, and they don't realizethe time commitment
+- People don't have as much time as they think, and they don't realize the time commitment.
+They need to strategize their job search and learning.
-- The people who do commit the time don't have time to apply to jobs or interview
+- A person's environment and people they surround themselves with, especially their partner if they have one, have A SHIT TON of influence on how they grow.
 - The smartest people I've worked with are nearly impossible to convince to move jobs.
 Why is that?
 On an individual level I know why, but can are there any common characteristics?

 # TODO